open-traffic-generator/ixia-c/docs/deployments.md

 * **traffic-engine** - Generates, captures and processes traffic from one or more network interfaces (on linux-based OS).
 * **app-usage-reporter** - (Optional) Collects anonymous usage report from controller and uploads it to Keysight Cloud, with minimal impact on host resources.

-All these services are available as docker image on [GitHub Open-Traffic-Generator repository](https://github.com/orgs/open-traffic-generator/packages).
+All these services are available as docker images on [GitHub Open-Traffic-Generator repository](https://github.com/orgs/open-traffic-generator/packages).
 Please check [Ixia-c Releases](releases.md) to use specific versions of these images.

 <div align="center">
   <img src="res/ixia-c-aur.drawio.svg"></img>